Pharming for Farmaceuticals

 Like other forms of animal research, pharming has the potential to cause suffering and harm to the animals involved.
 Because of the somewhat random nature of gene insertion of microinjected DNA, genes are not always expressed in the appropriate tissues or at appropriate levels.
 It is possible that a transgene would be activated in places other than the mammary gland, and the resulting protein may be toxic to the animal.

-The retrovirus approach leads to fewer problems with development, but it has raised concerns about the possibility of new viruses being created and spread when the transgene's viral components associate with naturally occurring viruses that may be present in an organism.
-An alternative to retroviruses is to develop more powerful screening methods to tell if the transgene is functioning properly in the embryo prior to implanting in the uterus.
+The retrovirus approach leads to fewer problems with development, but it has raised concerns about the possibility of new viruses being created and spread when the transgene's viral components combine with naturally occurring viruses that may be present in an organism.
+An alternative to retroviruses is to develop more powerful screening methods to tell if the transgene is functioning properly in the embryo before it is implanted in the uterus.

 Another concern is the number of failed attempts to get an acceptable transgenic animal.
 Typically, only 1% of injected eggs will result in a live birth containing the transgene, and not all of those animals will express the transgene in an acceptable manner.
 For many, the high cost, in both animal lives and money, of making a transgenic animal is not worth the possible benefits.
 However, others feel that the cost is justified by the human lives that could be saved by the drugs produced.